twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-22-compassion-with-wrong-view%zh.rst

 He knows that because of name and form there are a lot of dukkha.
 He prefers to be without name and form but not prefers Nibbāna.
 With this wrong view in the heart and practice can’t realize Nibbāna.
 It is not easy and difficult to follow the middle way between these two wrong views.
 They have strong disgust on life and prefer annihilation.

-The reason why one can’t see Nibbāna is that he is covered up by name and form; so, he can’t overcome dukkha sacca in section ② and can’t see Nibbāna in in there (i.e., viññāṇaṁ, nāma-rūpaṁ, saḷāyatana, phassa and vedanā or the five khandhas).
+The reason why one can’t see Nibbāna is that he is covered up by name and form; so, he can’t overcome dukkha sacca in section ② and can’t see Nibbāna in there (i.e., viññāṇaṁ, nāma‐rūpaṁ, saḷāyatana, phassa and vedanā or the five khandhas).
 He can’t accept the existence of Nibbāna and prefers being without khandha.

 Sometimes it perhaps is better to think as without this body in the state of anger, merely uccheda view arises.
 You have to go the middle of the two existences towards Nibbāna.
 You had never been in the middle way and never went straight before.
 You were wandering with these two extremes, and mostly with the view of eternalism in the whole saṁsāra.